 Decision Economics is a growing field of research which has been given much attention by several scholars in recent decades.
 The recent negative economic and financial events, which have hit the world economies in the last decade, call for new and innovative studies mainly in economics, business and finance, involving different research fields such as Economics, Psychology, or strictly related social sciences, leading source for original research on the interplay of those fields within Artificial Intelligence.
 The organisers and chairs of DECON strongly believe that this is a moral duty, as well as a scientific duty, for a prudent and wise economist aware of the complexity of the real world in which he/she lives and works in the Third Millennium.
 Indeed, the combination of economics and decision sciences is a field of studies which proves to be useful and, thus, should be fostered to academicians and practitioners interested in the application of quantitative and behavioural methods to the problems of society.
 The special session focuses on interdisciplinary approaches to the study of economic analysis and policies within several major areas.
 Hence, papers are invited for the following areas of special interest which include but are not limited to:

-The Doctoral Consortium is intended for students who have a specific research proposal and some preliminary results, but who are still far from completing their dissertation.
+The Doctoral Consortium is intended for Ph.D. students who have a specific research proposal and some preliminary results to present, although still far from completing their dissertation.

 All papers must be formatted according to the AISC template, with a maximum length of 8 pages (4 pages in Doctoral Consortium), including figures and references:

 All proposed papers must be submitted in electronic form (PDF format) using the DECON conference management system.